jfreeman812/QE-Tools/_docs/tableread/README.rst

 TableRead
 =========

-TableRead is a script designed to read simple reStructredText (reST) tables `(1)`_ from a file and convert them into Python objects.
+TableRead is a script designed to read reStructredText (reST) `simple tables`_ from a file and convert them into Python objects.

 Usage
 -----